php-kitchen/code-specs/README.md

     <a href="https://packagist.org/packages/php-kitchen/code-specs"><img src="https://poser.pugx.org/php-kitchen/code-specs/license.svg" alt="License"></a>
 </p>

+# NOTICE: Library is under refactoring for release of V5.0.0 and docs reflect the new style of specs

-Code Specs isn't just another tests library - it's the way you design your soultions.
+Code Specs isn't just another tests library - it's the way you design your solutions.
 The Specs Way.

-Code Specs is built as a PHPUnit plugin(with Codeception support aswell) for writing BDD style Unit tests in a specification way using human-readable format.
+Code Specs is built as a PHPUnit plugin(with Codeception support as well) for writing BDD style Unit tests in a specification way using human-readable format.

 Goal of Code Specs is to add a bunch of cool tools for unit testing and show a way of representing unit tests as a behavior specifications that describes specific class behavior in variety of use-cases.